How To Cut and Install Crown Molding

 Crown molding can be intimidating, because walls often aren’t flat and nailing is difficult.
 This three-piece system solves those problems.
 In this article, we’ll show you how to install trim on the walls and ceiling first, then add the crown.

-The built-up crown we chose for this project combines standard crown molding with two pieces of base trim.
+The built-up type of crown molding we chose for this project combines standard crown molding with two pieces of base trim.
 The result is a large, dramatic crown that’s easier to install and less expensive than single-piece crown molding of similar size.

 Project step-by-step (24)